SettleMint

 IssueWhat to check

-The invitation is invalid or expired.Ask an administrator to send a fresh invitation and confirm the email address matches the account used to sign up.
+The invite link is invalid or expired.Ask an administrator to send a new invite and verify the email address matches the account used to sign up.

-The email address already exists.Check whether the user already has an account or previous invitation.
+The email address already exists.Check whether the user already has an account or a previous invite.
 Use password reset when the account exists.

-The user cannot create an ONCHAINID.Confirm wallet setup is complete, system contracts are deployed, and the network has enough gas for the transaction.
+The user cannot create an ONCHAINID.Check that wallet setup is complete, system contracts are deployed, and the network has enough gas for the transaction.

-The user has not set wallet verification.Ask the user to open account security or retry the protected wallet action.
+The user has not set wallet verification.Ask the user to open account security or retry the protected wallet operation.
 DALP can prompt for wallet verification and recovery-code setup when signing is required.

-The investor cannot receive a restricted asset.Confirm the identity is registered and has the trusted-issuer claims required by the asset rules.
+The investor cannot receive a restricted asset.Check that the identity is registered and has the trusted-issuer claims required by the asset rules.

 On this page